Rueda: Spanish White Wine

 Spain has long been celebrated for its versatile and delectable wines; Rioja, Ribera Del Duero, and Priorat are now all major household names.
 From London to New York, you’ll hardly come across a wine store or restaurant list that doesn’t contain at least a few Spanish wines – the country is on fire at the moment, with luxury brands like Pingus and Vega Sicilia in great demand.
 Yet, for most wine lovers, Spain still predominately means the color red, an oversight which must be corrected.
 The last fifteen years have seen a phenomenal explosion of delicious, zesty white wines coming from Spain, with the massive buzz surrounding regions like Galicia’s Rias Baixas and Valdeorras, important sources of the mega trendy Albarino and Godello.

 Today, Spanish whites are rapidly becoming a fixture across the globe; consumers are going nuts for wines like Albarino and modern style white Rioja; fruit-driven and clean cut rather than flat and oxidized.
 But the greatest revolution to have taken place in Spanish white winemaking has occurred in the vineyards of the Rueda region, in North-West Spain.
-In fact, Rueda can legitimately claim to be the God-Father of modern Spanish white production.
-Historically, grapes have been grown on this land for centuries, as far back as the 11th century in fact.
+Rueda can legitimately claim to be the God-Father of modern Spanish white production.
+Historically, grapes have been grown on this land for centuries, as far back as the 11th century.
 However, it was not until the 18th century that the now-signature Verdejo grape was planted in the Rueda zone; its popularity soared and the harvests became spectacularly large, far greater than anything seen currently from the region.

 But it should be emphasized though, that for decades the wines of Rueda didn’t resemble anything like the clean-cut, appetizing thirst-quenchers we enjoy today.
 Rueda wines were classically vinified and fortified like sherry, made in a style that would be a complete anathema to today’s consumers.
 The turnaround came in the 1970s when leading winery Marques de Riscal started to explore the possibility of modern white winemaking in Rueda.
 In 1972, Riscal founded its winery in Rueda dedicated to making white wine, creating a new style and recovering the Verdejo grape – Spain’s answer to New World aromatic whites!
 Marques de Riscal continued to play the role of the pioneer, introducing the now ubiquitous Sauvignon Blanc to Rueda in 1974 and finally establishing a formal appellation or Denominación de Origen in 1980.

 It is during this period that a younger generation of post-Franco winemakers brought modern techniques and a more international outlook to Spanish winemaking.
-Subsequently, great interest spread in producing fresh and fruity Rueda wines and today there are over 15 leading wineries making world-class whites.
+Subsequently, great interest spread in producing fresh and fruity Rueda wines and today over 15 leading wineries are making world-class whites.
 Their vineyards can be found in the Castille y Leon region, south of the city of Valladolid.
 The most important landmark is the river Duero – or the Douro in Portuguese– which, of course, flows into the famous red wine zone of Ribera Del Duero.
 Vineyards are largely located around the four main wine villages of La Seca, Rueda, Serrada, and Rodilana.

 Rueda’s terroir is far from homogeneous, but essentially the region’s climate is continental, offering growers sometimes bitterly cold winters and hot, but short summers.
 The average daytime temperature in the summer is around 25 degrees, although this drops considerably at night, a key element in maintaining that all-important acidity and freshness in the wines.
 The soils in the region are predominately poor and infertile, ideal for keeping yields sufficiently low for the production of high-quality wines.
-The vineyards in close proximity to the Duero river benefit from the alluvial deposits and high lime content in the soil; these are considered some of the finest sites for making age-worthy, structured wines.
+The vineyards close to the Duero river benefit from the alluvial deposits and high lime content in the soil; these are considered some of the finest sites for making age-worthy, structured wines.
 Growers and producers jealously guard the locations of their most prized vineyards, usually old bush vines that give low yields, planted on extremely poor and gritty soils.

 The mainstay of production in Rueda is the charming Verdejo, planted across the zone.
 It is essentially Spain’s answer to Sauvignon Blanc and blends well with the other permitted white varieties, which include Rioja’s Viura and a smattering of red grapes, like Tempranillo, Merlot, and Garnacha.
 However, these are largely inconsequential when compared to the volume of premium whites produced in the region.